Teaching the science of swimming since 2003!

 PHD SWIM SCHOOL

 The purpose of FUNdations is to improve students' body positions in the water and kick technique, to make sure their skills remain sharp, and to have fun swimming in a structured environment.
-This program is an optional next step after completing I Can Swim.
+This program is an optional next step after completing Survival.
 This class is offered once per week for thirty minutes, typically with one other student of similar age/ability.
-Students will learn hand lead swimming and a series of pre-stroke drills to prepare for arm movements, which are taught in Beginning Stroke A variety of toys, games and activities are incorporated into these lessons to encourage a love of the water in addition to continued respect for it.
+Students will learn hand lead swimming and a series of pre-stroke drills to prepare for arm movements, which are taught in Beginning Stroke.
+A variety of toys, games and activities are incorporated into these lessons to encourage a love of the water in addition to continued respect for it.

 For students 24 months and up who can swim-float-swim 10 feet